psychology behind hugging a pillow and sleeping

 Some people can’t sleep without hugging a pillow because it helps them deal with stress, anxiety, or fear.

-A pillow offers them the emotional and physical comfort of not being alone.
-However, pillow hugging isn’t as simple as it may appear, as it’s something that roots from infancy.
+A pillow provides the emotional and physical comfort of not being alone.
+However, pillow hugging isn’t as simple as it may appear because it occurs during infancy.

 Parents swaddle their infants in warm, comfortable blankets, which provide the child with a sense of security.
 An infant’s nerves are still in their development phases.

 When swaddled, a child is prevented from jumping in their sleep and jolting themselves awake.
 As they become toddlers, children no longer require swaddling.
-However, they’ve already learned about fear by this stage.
+By this stage, they’ve learned about fear.

-A couple of examples of such situations are bullying or trouble at home between their parents.
-Therefore, as they age, they learn to rely on soft inanimate objects to help them sleep.
+Examples of such situations are bullying or trouble at home between their parents.
+Therefore, they learn to rely on soft, inanimate objects to help them sleep as they age.

-As children transition to becoming teenagers, they opt for more mature ways of coping with fear and anxiety.
+As children become teenagers, they opt for other ways of coping with fear and anxiety.
 Most of them put their stuffed toy away, replacing them with something more adult.

 This could be a pillow or a comforter.
-As they grow older, pillow hugging remains a constant in their lives, helping them deal with stress and worry.
+As they grow older, pillow hugging remains a constant, helping them deal with stress and worry.

-Hugging a pillow to get some emotional comfort during sleep isn’t a bad thing, as it doesn’t cause physical harm.
+Hugging a pillow for emotional comfort during sleep isn’t bad, as it doesn’t cause physical harm.
 This is unlike alcohol or drugs, which are also used to cope with emotions.

 I can only sleep hugging a pillow